Yangying400/AMuSA/README.md

 ## Usage

-AMuSA is an  mutational signature assignment pipeline.
-It integrates three internal modules, but runs as a single unified process without requiring step-by-step execution.
+AMuSA is a mutational signature assignment pipeline that integrates three core modules into a single unified workflow, without requiring step-by-step execution.

 ---